 - Neti Pot (nasal irrigation system)

-In this next section, we want to strengthen those airway muscles and reduce the risk of them collapsing during sleep.
-Though results can take weeks, we think it’s worth the effort.
-Here are some effective exercises;
+Strengthen the airway muscles and reduce the risk of them collapsing during sleep.
+Though results can take weeks, they're worth the effort.
+Here are some effective exercises:

 - Hold your tongue to the roof of your mouth for three minutes.

-- With your lips on a balloon, breath in through the nose and out through the mouth.
+- Breathe in through the nose and out through the mouth with your lips on a balloon.
 The goal is to inflate the balloon as far as you can.
 Do this exercise five times.

 - With the tongue held firmly against the floor of your mouth, grab a toothbrush and brush the top and sides.
-Do this exercise five times in a single session, with three sessions per day.
+Do this exercise five times in a single session in three sessions per day.

 - Purse the lips tightly and bring them up and left, then up and right.
 We recommend ten repetitions with three sessions per day.

-- Three times a day, pull outwards with your finger on the inside of your cheek.
-Simultaneously, pull the cheek muscle inwards (against your finger).
-Repeat ten times on each side.
+- Pull the inner side of your cheek out with your finger.
+Simultaneously pull the cheek muscle inwards (against your finger).
+Repeat ten times on each side three times a day.

-- Finally, five times a day, hold your tongue between the teeth and swallow a few times.
+- Hold your tongue between the teeth and swallow a few times five times a day.

 We’ve explored home remedies and self-help, but what about more serious cases?
-You may have tried some of the home remedies above only to be left disappointed.
-We’ve got good news, treatment for sleep apnea is now much better than it once was.
+You may have tried some of the home remedies only to be left disappointed.
+The good news is that treatment for sleep apnea is now much better than it used to be.

-For obstructive sleep apnea, there are five main treatments and we’ve explored them below.
+For obstructive sleep apnea there are five main treatments:

 Short for Continuous Positive Airflow Pressure, most moderate to severe cases will lead to this mask-like device being offered to the patient.
 Worn during sleep, a CPAP keeps the breathing passages open and provides supplemental oxygen.

-We know what you’re thinking, especially if you tried CPAP machines long ago; ‘they’re uncomfortable’.
-This was true, but the technology surrounding these machines has advanced significantly.
-Not only are they more comfortable today, they’re quieter and lighter too.
-Countless people nowadays enjoy immediate relief, and a boost to their physical and mental energy.
+We know what you’re thinking, especially if you tried CPAP machines long ago - they’re uncomfortable.
+This was true, but the technology of these machines has advanced significantly.
+Today they are more comfortable, quieter, and lighter.
+Countless people nowadays enjoy immediate relief and a boost to their physical and mental energy.

 The topic of CPAP machines often leads to questions and confusion, so we’ve compiled some tips below.

-- You’re likely to miss sleeping with freedom, but the improvement in sleep quality and duration is worth persisting.
+- You’re likely to miss sleeping with freedom, but the improvement of the quality of sleep and duration is worth persuing.

-- Above all else, check the fit with your doctor so you aren’t experiencing unnecessary discomfort.
+- Above all else, check the fit with your doctor so that you don't experience unnecessary discomfort.

-- The noise can be a sticking point for many, so why not hide the machine under your bed or find another way to mask the noise (some play white noise or relaxing music on their phones).
+- The noise can be a sticking point, so why not hide the machine under your bed or find another way to mask the noise?
+(You can play white noise or relaxing music on your phone.)

 - Like anything in life, there’s nothing wrong with easing your way into it.
-Start slow and gradually increase the air pressure as you grow comfortable with the whole process.
+Gradually increase the air pressure as you grow comfortable with the process.

 - Using a CPAP is a personal and unique experience, so have it customized to your needs.
 Need a chinstrap to reduce irritation in the throat?
 Want pads to reduce irritation?
-Interested in reducing nose discomfort with nasal pillows?
+Interested in reducing discomfort of the nose with nasal pillows?
 Just ask your doctor.

 - If you’re experiencing nasal congestion, try a nasal decongestant or saline spray.

 As they improve, we’re also seeing more and more custom-made oral appliances.
-Compared to breathing devices, they’re generally more comfortable, quieter, and can be carried around much easier.
-In terms of those approved for the treatment of sleep apnea, some will fit inside your like a mouth guard while others fix the jaw position by fitting around the chin and head.
+Compared to breathing devices, they’re generally more comfortable, quieter, and portable.
+Some of the ones approved for treatment of sleep apnea will fit in the mouth like a mouth guard, others fix the jaw position by fitting around the chin and head.

-By lowering the jaw or bringing the tongue forward, this opens the airway.
+This opens the airway by lowering the jaw or bringing the tongue forward.
 If you try an oral appliance, we urge you not to give up if the first device doesn’t work as expected.
 There are so many devices that it’s worth experimenting and finding the one that works for you.
-It’s also very important to see a dentist accustomed to sleep apnea cases, so all problems are corrected, and the mouthpiece can be adjusted whenever required.
+It’s also important to see a dentist accustomed to cases of sleep apnea who can correct all problems, and the mouthpiece can be adjusted whenever required.

-Some side effects are possible when the device isn’t fitted correctly, and these include saliva build-up, soreness, and permanent position changes in the teeth, mouth, and/or jaw.
+Some side effects are likely when the device isn’t fitted correctly.
+They include a buildup of saliva, soreness, and permanent changes of the position of the teeth, mouth, or jaw.

-- Bilevel Positive Airway Pressure (BPAP/BiPAP) - If you struggle to get used to the CPAP, or show signs of a weak breathing pattern, this may be offered.
-This machine works by adjusting pressure while you sleep, your inhales and exhales are handled as needed.
-With more advanced units, they even deliver breaths when one hasn’t been detected for a set time.
+- Bilevel Positive Airway Pressure (BPAP/BiPAP) - If you struggle to get used to the CPAP, or have a weak breathing pattern, this may be offered.
+This machine works by adjusting pressure while you sleep.
+Your inhales and exhales are handled as needed.
+The more advanced units even deliver breaths when one hasn’t been detected for a set time.

-- Adaptive Servo-Ventilation (ASV) - Suitable for obstructive and central sleep apnea, this device is extremely clever because it first stores the information about your normal breathing pattern.
-To prevent pauses in breathing, airflow pressure is applied automatically.
+- Adaptive Servo-Ventilation (ASV) - suitable for obstructive and central sleep apnea, this device is extremely clever because it stores information about your normal breathing pattern.
+Airflow pressure is applied automatically to prevent pauses in breathing.

-Although still a new treatment option, it’s worth mentioning the pacemaker system designed to keep the airway open via a stimulation of muscles.
-For those with moderate to severe obstructive sleep apnea, the FDA has now approved such treatments; some studies have suggested its effectiveness with central sleep apnea.
-For now, this is still a new field and therefore an expensive one to try.
+Although still a new treatment option, it’s worth mentioning the pacemaker system designed to keep the airway open by stimulation of muscles.
+For those with moderate to severe obstructive sleep apnea the FDA has now approved such treatments; some studies have suggested its effectiveness for central sleep apnea.
+This is still a new field and therefore an expensive one to try.

-As a last resort, airway size can be increased with surgery.
-Depending on the case, specialists may remove excess tissue or even the tonsils or adenoids.
-Elsewhere, we’ve seen plastic rods implanted into the soft palate and jaw reconstruction surgery.
-Of course, the risk of complications is much higher with surgery and some unfortunately experience infection.
-Though rare, a small number have their symptoms get worse.
+The width of the airway can be increased with surgery as a last resort.
+Depending on the case, specialists may remove excessive tissue or even the tonsils or adenoids.
+We’ve also seen plastic rods implanted into the soft palate and jaw reconstruction surgery.
+Of course, the risk of complications and infection is much higher with surgery.
+And although this is rare, the symptoms can get worse.

-As you’ve probably noticed, we didn’t include medication in this list, and this is because they can only really help with the associated sleepiness…not the sleep apnea itself.
+As you’ve probably noticed, we didn’t include medication on this list This is because they can only help with the associated sleepiness, not sleep apnea itself.